 Immediately, the relationship shifts to an unhealthy direction which is codependency.

 3. You sacrifice and lose all your boundaries

-One trait that’s common among codependent people is that they no boundaries.
+One common trait among codependent people is that they have no boundaries.
 They are overly concerned and responsible for others.

 Such people may put on a strong face, but the problem is their lack of boundaries.
-They throw away everything that relates to them and put on the other’s shoe.
+They throw away everything that relates to them and put on the other’s shoes.

 4. You are constantly in need to ask for approval for almost every little thing

-According to Catenya McHenry, author ofMarried to a Narcissist,” being constantly in need to ask for permission or approval from your relationship partner to do basic everyday things and have a strong feeling that you can’t make even a simple decision without consulting with your partner, shows very convincing signs of codependency.
+According to Catenya McHenry, author ofMarried to a Narcissist,being constantly in need to ask permission or approval from your relationship partner to do basic everyday things and have a strong feeling that you can’t make even a simple decision without consulting with your partner, shows clear signs of codependency.

-Also, if even after breaking up with a controlling partner you still feel and believe you need them, then you are in codependency.
+Also, if even after breaking up with a controlling partner, you still feel and believe you need them, then you are in codependency.

 Codependency is an awful state and is not recommended for anyone.
 Breaking away from it requires that you are first aware of how it manifests.
 The above is an excellent place to start assessing your relationship.